slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you concentrate on what you don’t have, you will never, ever have enough."
 -- Oprah Winfrey*

 Being grateful is looking down.
 Play the cards you are dealt.
-You will often be dealt bad cards.
+And sometimes you will be dealt bad cards.

-A way to humble yourself is to put you in the position of being the weakest person in something during the day.

 > *"Gratitude is not only the greatest of virtues, but the parent of all the others."
 -- Cicero*